graft-project/DesignDocuments/RFCs/[RFC-007-SCA] Supernode RTA and Cryptonode RTA APIs.md

     "message": "Error description"
 }
 ```
-## JSON-RPC interfaces on cryptonode side to communicate with supernode
+## JSON - RPC interfaces on cryptonode side to communicate with supernode

 ### Broadcast - broadcasts message to all the network

 This call will be called by supernode in case sale details with given payment id wasn't found in local supernode (supernode handling "sale_details" call from wallet)